hifiberry/hifiberry-os/doc/docker.md

 ## Hardware

 We recommend a Pi4 and at least a 32GB SD card.
-It is best to use a large SD card
+It is best to use a large SD card.
+Also a Pi4 with more than 1GB RAM might make sense - depending on the software you plan to add.

 ## Preparations